RafaelRuiz51/Linux-Security-Lab/README.md

 ## Audit Logging

 ### Summary
 Audit logging is how security teams detect unauthorized changes on a system.
-I configured auditd to watch critical system files and set up log analysis to identify failed login attempts — the same techniques used in real incident response.
+I configured auditd to watch critical system files and analyzed authentication logs to identify failed login attempts — the same techniques used in real incident response.

 ### What I Did
 - Installed and enabled auditd